nswarm/apyxl/README.md

 See also [Subview](apyxl/src/view/sub_view.rs) for another way of using views & transforms.

+### Type Aliases

+Type aliases are treated as a top-level namespace child, which works great for generator targets that support them.

+For generator targets that do _not_ support type aliases, or that you want to write the resolved type anyway, there's an extra step.
+You'll need to manually check the model's api using `find_ty_alias` to see if it is actually an alias anytime you write type, and if it is an alias, write the `TypeAlias::target_ty()` instead.

 ### Output

 Output is how the generated content is written to a file or other destination.
 Typically, you'll be outputting to